 Next Jonathan Plowright, concert pianist and Head of Keyboard at the University of Chichester, speaks about understanding and context within this music.
 He himself is preparing to record the complete piano music of Brahms:

 Finally we hear from a vocalist.
 So much of the great Romantic music literature is for voice.
-Mezzo-soprano and Head of Voice at the University of Chichester, Susan Legg (@susanlegg) takes us through the first song in a song cycle Frauenliebe und-leben by Schubert, identifying key features and explaining how the voice and piano work together with the words.
+Mezzo-soprano and Head of Voice at the University of Chichester, Susan Legg (@susanlegg) takes us through the first song in a song cycle Frauenliebe und-leben by Schumann, identifying key features and explaining how the voice and piano work together with the words.
 She finishes the interview by performing the song.
 Beautiful!

 I am hugely grateful to our musicians for allowing me to interview them, and for their willingness to share their expertise and knowledge with us.